bettingonsuccess/bettingonsuccess/content/post/water-on-fire.md

 +++
 As we all know in the FIRE community, FI/RE stands for Financial Independence / Retire Early.
 I want to be so bold as to attempt to introduce a new acronym into our FIRE vocabulary, WATER.

-Putting WATER on FIRE might sound contradictory but I find water is much softer and stronger.
-Water can create rivers and rock formations over a long time period.
-While FIRE is much more intense, burning quickly which I think turns a lot of people off.
+Putting WATER on FIRE might sound contradictory but if we separate Water, H20, into individual parts we get Hydrogen and Oxygen which burns quite well; I find the same for the WATER acronym.

 So let's get into it.
 What is W.A.T.E.R?